When I find one of Shanawdithit’s archived drawings I experience a necessary discomfort.

 I go back to my childhood.

 All my young life I hear the mythologizing, how she was the last of the Beothuk people.
 Ten minutes outside my hometown, the provincial Beothuk Interpretation Centre is a place I visit quite frequently as a child.
-There’s a walking trail, on which I come across a statue of Shanawdithit and the remnants of a 300-year-old settlement.
+There’s a walking trail, on which I come across a statue of Shanawdithit and the remnants of an ancient settlement.
 There are crosses that mark graves.
 My parents teach me that history shouldn’t have been written “this way.”

 From this drawing I read memories, encounters, connections to place.
 I read loss and resistance.
 I do not read silence.